DreamN/Electric-usage-air-conditioner-monitoring/README.md

-# Electric Usage Conditioner Monitoring
+# Electric Usage Air Conditioner Monitoring
 This project was submitted to Embedded System subject, 2/2016

 Department of Computer Engineering, Faculty of Engineering, King